LOCOSP/projectZero/README.md

 ![alt text](main_menu.png)

-After clickling 'back' twice, go to Targets and select your target networks (the first one becomes evil twin):
+After clicking 'back' twice, go to Targets and select your target networks (the first one becomes evil twin).
+Even though 'Confirm targets' gets selected after every click on each network, you can pres 'Up' button and select more networks.

 ![alt text](scan_list.png)

-Confirm your selection:
+After selecting network (remember: you can select more than one) you need to confirm your selection:

 ![alt text](confirm_sel.png)

-Select Deauth or Evil Twin if you have ESP32:
+Once selection is confirmed, select Deauth (or Evil Twin if you have paired additional ESP32):

 ![alt text](attack_menu.png)